-Canon is globally expanding its businesses in various fields, including office equipment, consumer products, and industrial equipment, and aims to aggressively expand into new business fields in the future.
-In order to make prompt decisions in each business field, and make important decisions for the entire Canon Group or matters that straddle several business fields from a company-wide perspective and at the same time secure appropriate decision making and execution of operation, the Company judges the corporate governance structure below to be effective.
+Canon Inc. is globally expanding its businesses in various business fields, including printing, imaging, medical, and industrial, and aims to aggressively expand into new business fields in the future.
+In order to make prompt decisions in each business field, and make important decisions for the entire Canon Group or matters that straddle several business fields from a company-wide perspective and at the same time secure appropriate decision making and execution of operation, the Canon Inc. judges the corporate governance structure below to be effective.

 Canon Inc. established the “Nomination and Remuneration Advisory Committee,” a non-statutory committee, which consists of the CEO, two Independent Outside Directors and one Independent Outside Audit & Supervisory Board Member.
-At the time, Director and Audit & Supervisory Board Member candidates are nominated and Executive Officers are selected (includes the selection of the successor of chief executive officer) the CEO recommends candidates thereof from among individuals that have been recognized as having met the prescribed requirements, and the Committee checks the fairness and validity of such recommendations prior to submission to and deliberation by the Board of Directors.
+At the time, Director and Audit & Supervisory Board Member candidates are nominated and Executive Officers are appointed, including the selection of a successor for the chief executive officer position, the CEO recommends candidates thereof from among individuals that have been recognized as having met the prescribed requirements, and the Committee checks the fairness and validity of such recommendation prior to submission to and deliberation by the Board of Directors.

-Additionally, as for Audit & Supervisory Board Member candidate, prior to deliberation of the Board of Directors, consent of the Audit & Supervisory Board shall be acquired.
+Additionally, as for Audit & Supervisory Board Member candidates, prior to deliberation of the Board of Directors, consent of the Audit & Supervisory Board shall be acquired.

 Canon Inc. established the Corporate Strategy Committee, consisting of Representative Directors and some Executive Officers.
 Among items to be decided by the CEO, the Committee undertakes prior deliberations on important matters pertaining to Canon Group strategies.
 Outside Directors and Audit & Supervisory Board Members attend Corporate Strategy Committee meetings and are able to express their own opinions.